 Symbrenthia hypatia

 Regional Distribution: Myanmar, Thailand, Laos, Malaysia, Indonesia, Philippines

-Habitat: forest margins and open woodland at elevations up to 1200m a.s.l.
-Wingspan: 30-45mm
+Habitat: Symbrenthia hypatia is found in primary and secondary rainforests, forest margins and open woodland.
+It is usually seen at moderate elevations but has been recorded up to 1200m a.s.l.

 Adult Food Sources: Nectar - Chromolaena odorata (Asteraceae).
-There may be other sources but not known at present Other - mud puddling
+There may be other sources but not known at present.
+Other - mud puddling

+Symbrenthia hypatia